Contents

 Error Types

-• CloudKitError: CloudKit Web Services API errors
+• CloudKitError: CloudKit Web Services API errors (typed throws on every operation)

 • TokenManagerError: Authentication and credential errors